mykelalvis/FT/Traveller/NPCs/LastCall/Sargeant Tolian Muray.md

 # Sargeant Tolian Muray

 Muray is a sergeant in the Asei military police.
-She is Commandant Perry’s righthand woman and a devout Asei patriot.
+She is Commandant Perry's righthand woman and a devout Asei patriot.

 **SARGEANT TOLIAN MURAYSARGEANT TOLIAN MURAY**
 ![[CA2-50_1476396043.jpg]]